Does it ever feel like the wrong content goes viral?

 If you could get an influencer to contribute to your content, don’t you think they would be more likely to share it?

-In his book Pre-Suasion, legendary social psychologist Robert Cialdini argues that co-creation builds a sense of unity.
+In his book Pre-Suasion, legendary social psychologist Robert Cialdini explains that co-creation builds a sense of unity.
 If someone contributes to your blog post, they become more invested in its success.

 If someone helps you create content, they will likely help you promote it

-The answer here is to make the co-creation tiny.
+The answer here is to ask for as little as possible.
+Make the requirement for co-creation tiny.
 An influencer is busy, and doesn’t have the time to put together a big contribution for every request.

 So instead of asking for a massive section of a blog post—just ask for a quote.
 A single-sentence answer to a single question.